About LPA & VisiRule

 Between 1996 and 1998, based on work co-funded through a DTI Smart award, LPA developed ScaffoldIT, a tool for building dynamic documents and intelligent web sites.
 This technology, built using the LPA Prolog engine and associated ProWeb Server, was able to generate complex, personalised documents such as insurance policy schedules, legal contracts, and complex sales proposals, on the Web.

 To exploit this research, LPA partnered with a small London law-firm, Tarlo Lyons.
-They set up a new company, named Business Integrity Ltd, BIL, with Clive Spenser as a Founding Director.
-In 2001, Legal Technology Insider reported the initial BigLaw sales of DealBuilder (as the product was then known).
+Together, they set up a new company, named Business Integrity Ltd, BIL, with Clive Spenser as a Founding Director.
+In 2001, Legal Technology Insider reported the initial BigLaw sales of DealBuilder (as the original product was known).
+Linklaters signed in 2002 to convert master documents into web questions for Blue Flag.

-The LPA software stack provided a solid and robust basis for Contract Express, and it became adopted by leading law firms such as Cliffords, Linklaters, as well as corporates such as Cisco and Microsoft.
+The LPA software stack provided a solid and robust basis for Contract Express, which became adopted by many leading law firms as well as corporates such as Cisco and Microsoft.
 By 2012, Contract Express was being used for internal use, client facing projects and external Marketing Showcases - such as CooleyGo and Wilson Soncini's Term Sheet Generator.
 Jeff Thomas et al identified 14 firms offering start-up documentation using document automation tools.

 As a result of the commercial success of Contract Express, BIL was acquired by Thomson Reuters in 2015.
 Partners and GCs trust Contract Express because lawyers are able to quickly and accurately automate and update their legal templates in Word without requiring IT specialists to convert them into programs.

 This philosophy of self-service resonates with VisiRule.
-Both products allow non-programmers to create solutions with web-based question and answer sessions.
-Much of the underlying LPA software stack, that was initially used to create DealBuilder, and then later Contract Express, now forms the basis of VisiRule.
+Self-service products allow non-programmers to create solutions via web-based question and answer sessions.
+Much of the underlying LPA software stack, that was initially used to create DealBuilder, and then Contract Express, now forms the basis of VisiRule.

 History of VisiRule